 The problem is, it can be tough to get a baby to wear sunglasses.
 It’s almost guaranteed they’ll try to pull them off and throw them on the ground.
 Therefore, we recommend you get an elastic strap to hold the sunglasses on their head.
 We also recommend having your baby wear a wide-brimmed hat, since it will help protect their eyes if you just can’t get the sunglasses to stay on.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 To find an optical location near you, visit our Locations page.

 To watch our other Five on Friday episodes, click here.